Gaël Clichy: Senior

+Style of play

+Predominantly left-footed but naturally right-footed, he was described earlier in his career as a player who possessed "almost unrivaled stamina" that was "quick in the tackle and willing to drive forward".

 Coaching career

 France U-21

 In August 2023, Clichy was appointed assistant coach to his former teammate Thierry Henry at the head of the French junior team and the French Olympic team.

+Caen

+On 29 December 2025, Clichy got his first job as head coach, taking charge of Championnat National club Caen.

 Sponsorship

-In 2012, Gaël Clichy signed a sponsorship deal with German sportswear and footwear supplier, Puma SE.
+In 2012, Clichy signed a sponsorship deal with German sportswear and footwear supplier, Puma SE.
 He followed the likes of former teammates Sergio Agüero and Yaya Touré wearing the evoSPEED range of football boots.
 Clichy was formerly with British brand Umbro and its Stealth silo.